 - When looking to filtrate a heavily planted tank you’d look for something that will move around carbon dioxide.
 Yet if you pick a canister filter that’s too strong, the current may tear down parts of your precious aquatic plants.
 Most LPS corals like a particular current and won’t really spread in their full potential if wrongly positioned.

 - The size of your fish also plays a role in your pick.
 Smaller fish can either get blown around or sucked in by a stronger filter.
 Larger fish often prefer a slower current.
-Fish like bettas, angelfish and other long-tailed species can have difficulties swimming in a stronger current (click the link to see an expanded explanation on this in Bettas).
+Fish like bettas, angelfish and other long-tailed species can have difficulties swimming in a stronger current.
 Most bottom dwellers like a current.

 - The mess your fish make has the greatest impact on your pick of a filtration system.
 Goldfish are notorious for the mess they make and require stronger filters.
 Large 100%-carnivorous fish will produce huge amounts of waste as well.
 If you plan on keeping a freshwater eel, cichlids, Oscars, or Piranhas a highly-rated canister filter is a must.
 This in combination with your fish tank’s size will determine the water turnover you’d want to have in your system.